davidrleonard/roadtrip/README.md

 ## Why we're making it

 We want readers to be able to graphically peel back the layers of a photo (or series of photos).
+We also want to allow editors and photographers to add deeper layers of context

 ## How to deploy it locally